espebra/scs/README.md

 # Simple Cloud Storage

-This is a proof of concept minimalistic distributed object store implemented in Lua, based on the OpenResty web application server.
+This is a minimalistic distributed object store.
+It is implemented in Lua and runs on the OpenResty web application server.

 ## Features

 * Fast.
 * Scalable.
-* Active/active multi location.
+* Active/active multi location (using anycast).
 * Non-SPOF.
 * Eventually consistent.